pikatchu/closedsource/book/0940-job_end.md

 Leo descends slowly, standing on a pair of drones as he makes his way down to the battlefield.
 The chaos in the main hall is overwhelming—blaster fire, explosions, the crackling hum of drones clashing midair.
 On one side, the Inquisitors fight with ruthless precision; on the other, the Companions push forward, their forces bolstered by the surprise attack.

-As Leo approaches the ground, his eyes fall on Master Vulcan’s motionless body.
+As Leo approaches the ground, his eyes fall on Master Vulcan's motionless body.
 He kneels beside him, pressing two fingers against his neck.

 No pulse.